Zion Williamson NBA Preview vs. the Kings

 Kings 2022-23 Defensive Insights

-- The Kings were 25th in the league defensively last year, conceding 118.1 points per game.
+- The Kings were 25th in the NBA last year, allowing 118.1 points per game.

-- Allowing 42.2 rebounds per game last year, the Kings were ninth in the league in that category.
+- The Kings were the ninth-ranked team in the league last season, giving up 42.2 rebounds per contest.

-- In terms of assists, the Kings were 28th in the NBA defensively last season, conceding 26.7 per game.
+- Looking at assists, the Kings were 28th in the NBA defensively last year, allowing 26.7 per game.

-- On defense, the Kings gave up 12.5 made three-pointers per game last season, 18th in the league.
+- The Kings were the 18th-ranked team in the NBA in terms of allowing three-pointers last year, giving up 12.5 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!